SK108045/Custom-VPN/README.md

 8. Verify your connection:
    - Once connected, the OpenVPN Connect app should show a "Connected" status
    - You can now browse the internet through your VPN connection

-Note: Always ensure you're connecting to your VPN from a secure network.
-Public Wi-Fi networks can be risky for entering login credentials.

 ## Troubleshooting